Jonathan2251/lbd/source/gpu.rst

 Graphic SW stack
 ----------------

-The driver run on CPU side as the following figure.
-The OpenGL Api will call driver's function eventually and driver finish the function's work via issuing GPU-HW's command and/or sending data to GPU.
+The driver run on CPU side as :numref:`graphic_sw_stack`.
+The OpenGL Api will call
+driver's function eventually and driver finish the function's work via issuing GPU-HW's command and/or sending data to GPU.
 GPU's firmware only manage clock, voltage, power comsumption, ..., etc [#gpu-firmware-jobs]_.